chumin85/self-healing/README.md

 Make sure IAM roles and policies grant appropriate permissions:

 - The Lambda function should have permissions to invoke the SSM Automation document and to fetch metrics from CloudWatch.
-- The SSM Automation execution role must have permissions to perform the specified remediation actions (e.g., stopping and restarting EC2 instances).s
+- The SSM Automation execution role must have permissions to perform the specified remediation actions (e.g., stopping and restarting EC2 instances).